Inner-City Arts

 Creating a prototype

-Based on the concept designs created by the young artists, A+A volunteers from the USC school of architecture converted them into construction drawings, refined the design for stability, and cut the peices on the CNC machine.
+Based on the concept designs created by the young artists, A+A volunteers from the USC school of architecture converted them into construction drawings, refined the design for structural stability, and cut the pieces on the CNC machine.
 The project was brought back to the ICA campus for final assembly, and the youth artists put the finishing touches on them.

 Today, the stools are stacked into new configurations almost everyday— by staff and students alike.
 And every time they walk by, a young artist gets to see the tangible impact they had on the world around them.